skunkforce/put_on_edge/003_power/README.md

 # Power
-Version osf.003.v0.2

 Use the 'host' connector on the power supply side.
+Pins 2 to 5 can be left unconnected to increase compatability.
 ## pinning

 | Pin | Description |